robmuh/robmuh.github.com/_posts/2014-12-04-browse-vs-books.markdown

 can't find an equivalent way to learn locally.
 Mentorship will always win over any book.

-# I'm afraid of gaps
+# "I'm Afraid of Gaps"

 Aren't we all.
 Truth is everyone in the technology field will have gaps of some kind.
 Making sure those gaps are not critical is the key.
 Books are